How LLC Owners Save on Taxes in 2026

 Cost segregation is a tax strategy that accelerates depreciation on a rental property by reclassifying components of the building (personal property, land improvements) from the 27.5-year or 39-year depreciation schedule to shorter depreciation schedules (5-year, 7-year, or 15-year).
 For STR properties, cost segregation combined with bonus depreciation (60% in 2026) can generate significant first-year depreciation deductions.

 For example, a $500,000 STR property with a $100,000 land value has a $400,000 depreciable basis.
 A cost segregation study might reclassify $100,000 of the building components to 5-year personal property (furniture, appliances, fixtures) and $50,000 to 15-year land improvements (landscaping, driveways, fencing).
-With 60% bonus depreciation, the first-year depreciation deduction would be approximately $90,000 (60% of $150,000), compared to $14,545 under straight-line depreciation ($400,000 / 27.5 years).
+With 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025), the first-year depreciation deduction would be approximately $90,000 (60% of $150,000), compared to $14,545 under straight-line depreciation ($400,000 / 27.5 years).

 Section 280A: Personal Use Days and the 14-Day Rule